ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_08.md

         #define CFG_sx1276_radio 1
         //#define LMIC_USE_INTERRUPTS
         #define hal_init LMICHAL_init
-    Where the last line is the most important one, as it overwrites a commonly used variable in many libraries, which can result in you programs not being able to run.
+    Where the last line is the most important one, as it overwrites a commonly used variable in many libraries, which can result in your programs not being able to run.
-    We alsp change the frequency from the standard one (US) to an European one.
+    We also change the frequency from the standard one (US) to a European one.

 ## MQTT

-We have also used a MQTT broker.
+We have also used an MQTT broker.
-The case which is most important from exercises is the one provided by the Things Network (TTN).
+The case that is most important from exercises is the one provided by the Things Network (TTN).
 This broker allows you to listen to "up"-events to an application on TTN.
-A explanation how this is used in our "setup" can be found in [this guide](https://github.com/ITU-DASYALab/IoT_course/blob/main/guides/TTN-MQTT-telegraf-Influx.md).
-(Note that we use a Python-script for listening for up-events and writing them to a database.
+An explanation of how this is used in our "setup" can be found in [this guide](https://github.com/ITU-DASYALab/IoT_course/blob/main/guides/TTN-MQTT-telegraf-Influx.md).
+(Note that we use a Python script for listening for up-events and writing them to a database.
 This can be done in several ways, this is just a simple approach to easily illustrate how a full setup can be done).

 ## Payload formats